 There are several reasons to start using chatbots for lead generation.

-First of all, chatbots can help you simplify and streamline lead generation and personalise user interactions.
+👉 First of all, chatbots can help you simplify and streamline lead generation and personalize user interactions.

-All these benefits can help you to improve customer experience and boost your operational efficiency, and thus give you an advantage over your competitors.
+All these benefits can help you to improve customer experience, boost your operational efficiency and give you an advantage over your competitors.